imranzaheer612/imranzaheer612/README.md

 **`Software Engineer (Developer/Creator)`**

-I’m an software developer and tech enthusiast.
-Working in C, Java, Dotnet and PostgreSQL Internals.
+Software engineer and tech enthusiast.
+Worked on C, C++, Java, Dotnet, PostgreSQL Internals, PG Drivers development and PG products packaging.
 All coding projects are built from the ground up, from planning and designing to solving real-life problems with code.
-Love to work on new technologies and am always eager to learn new ones.
-Interested in Networks, System Designs and Database Internals.
+I love working on new tech, Networks, Database Internals, and System Designs.

    <p align="left">
       <a href="https://github.com/imranzaheer612?tab=repositories">